 Softwood: Softwood is mainly used for interior applications such as windows, doors, furniture items, paper, etc. Because most softwood species are lighter, flexible, and have a lower density than hardwoods.
 Some softwood species are cedar, Douglas fir, juniper, pine, redwood.

 Plywood vs Solid wood Strength

-The strength of solid wood is higher than ordinary plywood.
+The strength of solid wood is higher than regular plywood.
 Plywood is made up of multiple thin sheets of wood that are glued together with adhesive.
-From moisture and heavy pressure, individual veneers can fall apart.
-Therefore, plywood does not have the great strength as solid wood.
+Plywood veneers can crack due to moisture and heavy pressure.
+Therefore, plywood does not have the same strength as solid wood.

-But it is not necessary that the furniture of solid wood should be strong, It is very important to have the proper design of the furniture, and Wood species should also be chosen correctly for good strength.
+But it is not necessary that solid wood furniture is always strong, it is very important to have the right design of the furniture, and the wood species should also be selected correctly for good strength.